mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 This does not mean that the content has loaded, only that the browser tab itself is fully visible to the user.

-Tab content related properties (title, thumbnail, favicon, location) will not be correct at this point.
+Tab content related properties (title, thumbnail, favicon, url) will not be correct at this point.
 Use `ready` event listener to be notified when the page has loaded.